formal-methods-mpi/Workshop.jl/docs/src/2_syntax/exercise.md

 ```
 \

-Since in reality, income dose not perfectly depend on education, but there is some random variation, we add this random variation to `y`:
+Since in reality, income does not perfectly depend on education, but there is some random variation, we add this random variation to `y`:

 ```@example linreg
 y += 500*randn(20)